Plasmacytoma: Diagnosis

 Serum protein electrophoresis of an individual with polyclonal antibodies (top) and an individual with a large paraprotein (bottom).

 The diagnosis of plasmacytoma uses a diverse range of interdisciplinary techniques including serum protein electrophoresis, bone marrow biopsy, urine analysis for Bence Jones protein and complete blood count, plain film radiography, MRI and PET-CT.

 Serum protein electrophoresis separates the proteins in the liquid part of the blood (serum), allowing the analysis of antibodies.
 Normal blood serum contains a range of antibodies and are said to be polyclonal, whereas serum from a person with plasmacytoma may show a monoclonal spike.
 This is due to an outgrowth of a single type of plasma cell that forms the plasmacytoma and produces a single type of antibody.
 The plasma cells are said to be monoclonal and the excessively produced antibody is known as monoclonal protein or paraprotein.
 Paraproteins are present in 60% of SPB and less than 25% of extramedullary plasmacytoma.

 Bone marrow biopsies are performed to ensure the disease is localised; and in SPB or extramedullary plasmacytoma there will not be an increase of monoclonal plasma cells.
 Tissue biopsies of SPB and extramedullary plasmacytoma are used to assess the phenotype of the plasma cells.
 Histological analyses can be performed on these biopsies to see what cluster of differentiation (CD) markers are present and to assess monoclonality of the cells.
 CD markers can aid in the distinction of extramedullary plasmacytoma from lymphomas.
+CD38 and CD138 are useful markers for immunohistochemical evaluation.

 Skeletal surveys are used to ensure there are no other primary tumors within the axial skeleton.
 MRI can be used to assess tumor status and may be advantageous in detecting primary tumors that are not detected by plain film radiography.
 PET-CT may also be beneficial in detecting extramedullary tumours in individuals diagnosed with SPB.
 CT imaging may be better than plain film radiography for assessing bone damage.

 An important distinction to be made is that a true plasmacytoma is present and not a systemic plasma cell disorder, such as multiple myeloma.
 The difference between plasmacytoma and multiple myeloma is that plasmacytoma lacks increased blood calcium, decreased kidney function, too few red blood cells in the bloodstream, and multiple bone lesions (collectively termed CRAB).